 Goodwill was tested for impairment in the fourth quarter of 2013.
 The Company concluded that the fair value of the reporting unit exceeded the carrying value and no impairment existed.
-No impairment charges were recorded during the year ended December 31, 2013.
-During the first quarter of 2014, the Company did not identify any indicators of impairment that would indicate that the carrying value of goodwill may not be recoverable.
+No impairment charges were recorded for the year ended December 31, 2013.
+For thesix months ended June 30, 2014, the Company did not identify any indicators of impairment that would indicate that the carrying value of goodwill may not be recoverable.